Vladislav Soyfer: Biography

 Born in Kharkiv, Ukrainian SSR (present-day Ukraine), Soyfer spent his childhood in Tashkent before moving to Moscow.
 He initially enrolled at the Moscow Land Development Institute but later followed his passion for music by entering the October Revolution Music School.
 There, he studied under Vasily Gorbatov, a blind musician and music theorist.
 Concurrently, Soyfer served in a military band.

-From 1984 to 1989, Soyfer studied composition at the Moscow Conservatory under Edison Denisov, Nikolai Sidelnikov, and Yuri Kholopov.
+From 1984 to 1989, Soyfer studied composition at the Moscow Conservatory under Edison Denisov, Nikolai Sidelnikov, and others.
 His most significant musical development, however, came through private lessons with the Romanian-born composer Philip Herschkowitz between 1986 and 1989.
 A student of Alban Berg and Anton Webern, Herschkowitz had a profound influence on Soyfer, who dedicated his work to continuing the traditions of the Second Viennese School.

 From 1989 to 1996, Soyfer also attended lectures as a non-degree student in the philosophy and philology faculties at Moscow State University.
 These included lectures by Mikhail Gasparov, Sergey Averintsev, and Alexander Dobrokhotov.

 In Moscow, Soyfer collaborated as an arranger with the "Studio of New Music" and the "Premiere ensemble" In 2004, Soyfer, he and his friend composer Faraj Garayev participated in the project “Russia-Austria: 100 Years of Modernity”, organized by the Moscow Forum Festival.

 In 2007, Soyfer relocated to Costa Rica with his daughter.
 There, he taught solfeggio, harmony, counterpoint, composition, orchestration, musical form, and piano.
 He also created musical arrangements and edited scores for several Costa Rican orchestras, including the Symphonic Orchestra of Heredia (from 2012) and the National Symphonic Orchestra of Costa Rica.
 His arrangements of five Schubert songs for children's choir and chamber orchestra were performed by the SINEM choir and orchestra in April 2017.

 According to the composer and conductor Eddie Mora, Vladislav Soyfer had the ability to incorporate the essential elements for creating a musical score, presenting it in any musical format with the necessary clarity.

 In early 2021, Soyfer and his daughter moved to Playas del Coco, a coastal town on the Pacific.
-He died of a heart attack at his home on July 31, 2021, at the age of 60.
+He died of a heart attack at his home on 31 July 2021, at the age of 60.